History of the Australian Labor Party: Opposition and conflict between Rudd and Gillard

-The Keating Government was defeated by John Howard in the 1996 election and Keating resigned as party leader soon after.
+The Keating government was defeated by John Howard in the 1996 election and Keating resigned as party leader soon after.
 He was replaced by Kim Beazley, who led the party to the 1998 election, winning 51% of the two-party preferred vote but falling short on seats, and lost ground at the 2001 election.
 Mark Latham became leader in December 2003 and led Labor to the 2004 election but lost further ground.
-Beazley replaced Latham in 2005 and Beazley was in turn challenged by Kevin Rudd who went on to defeat the Howard Government at the 2007 election winning 52.7% of the two-party vote.
+Beazley replaced Latham in 2005 and Beazley was in turn challenged by Kevin Rudd who went on to defeat the Howard government at the 2007 election winning 52.7% of the two-party vote.
 A Senate parliamentary majority required the support of either the Coalition, or all seven crossbenchers − five Greens, Nick Xenophon and Steve Fielding.
-The Rudd Government signed the Kyoto Protocol, and delivered an apology to Indigenous Australians for the stolen generations.
+The Rudd government signed the Kyoto Protocol, and delivered an apology to Indigenous Australians for the stolen generations.
 The previous Coalition government's WorkChoices industrial relations system was largely dismantled and Fair Work Australia was created.
 National Broadband Network (NBN) discussions and the final agreement with Telstra occurred and construction and rollout commenced, remaining Iraq War combat personnel were withdrawn, and the "Australia 2020 Summit" was held.
 Labor reduced income tax rates in 2008, 2009 and 2010, and pensions were increased, as well as additional funding for health and education.
 A new Teen Dental Plan was launched, while around 100 laws relating to same-sex relationships in the LGBT community were changed after a HREOC enquiry found them to be discriminatory.
-In response to the Global Financial Crisis, the government passed economic stimulus packages, and Australia was one of the few western countries to avoid the late-2000s recession.
+In response to the 2008 financial crisis, the government passed economic stimulus packages, and Australia was one of the few western countries to avoid the late-2000s recession.

 Between the 2007 federal election and the 2008 Western Australian state election, Labor was in government nationally, as well as in all eight state and territory legislatures.
 This was the first time any single party or any coalition had achieved this since the ACT and the NT gained self-government.
 After narrowly losing government in Western Australia at the 2008 state election and Victoria at the 2010 state election, Labor lost government in landslides in New South Wales at the 2011 state election and Queensland at the 2012 state election.